Mercieral/code-pattern-detector-and-UML-diagram-generator/README.md

 While working on Milestone 2, it was important to use all of the information suggested by Dr. Rupakheti in lecture.
 Such as: visitMethodInsn, visitFieldInsn, visitTypeInsn, visitVarInsn.
 The arrow objects were changed from just if statements and string to being a Strategy Pattern, which turned out to to be useful in the long run.

-TODO: Add something about not adding the type for methods.
+From reading the specifications and searching the given code, the team could not figure out how to find the inner types for arguments and return type of methods, such as for lists or collections.

 #### Instructions